How to Use Multiple Git Accounts (Personal + Work) on the Same Laptop with Verified Commits

 path = ~/.gitconfig-personal

-✅ Final Workflow
+โ Your Final Workflow

-). - Git auto-selects the right SSH key + GPG key.
+- Git auto-selects the right SSH key & GPG key

-- Verified commits for both personal and work.
+- Verified commits appear for both accounts